mkraenz/dwarves-of-mikraz-1/README.md

   - [x] process order
   - [x] make batch size Max and Inf work
   - [ ] progress indicator for one batch
+    - [ ] progress indicator changes from red to green (within the same circle?)
+      - idea: interpolate from Red Color(1,0,0) at 0 degrees to Green Color(0,1,0) at 360 degrees
   - [ ] spawn finished products
   - [ ] show current order
     - forager displays it additionally on the workshop with an "x20" for the amount